Europe wakes up to need for bank aid plan

 Helping its banks could cost France its top-notch credit rating, ahead of presidential elections.

-France's top banks - BNP Paribas, Societe Generale and Credit Agricole -- have seen their stock price roughly halve since the start of the year.
-Franco-Belgian bank Dexia faces possible break-up and may need to be propped up with extra state cash.
+France's top banks - BNP Paribas (BNPP.PA), Societe Generale (SOGN.PA) and Credit Agricole (CAGR.PA) -- have seen their stock price roughly halve since the start of the year.
+Franco-Belgian bank Dexia (DEXI.BR) faces possible break-up and may need to be propped up with extra state cash.

 Nonetheless, Bank of France Governor Christian Noyer declared French banks to be generally in good health.